Bayside High School (Virginia)

 Bayside High School is a public high school located in Virginia Beach, Virginia.
-It is in Virginia Beach City Public Schools.
+It is in Virginia Beach City Public Schools, and serves 1,990 students as of 2023–24.

-The school is one of several magnet programs in Virginia Beach.
-Its feature is the Health Sciences Academy; students throughout the city interested in a health sciences education can apply.
-The school has a written agreement with Eastern Virginia Medical School regarding preferential admissions for Academy graduates.
+The school is one of several magnet programs in Virginia Beach, known for its Health Sciences Academy.

-Bayside is in the top three in Standards of Learning (SOL) scores within the school district.
-Bayside High has also achieved the highest End of Course SOL Algebra II and World History I pass rates among all schools in the district.
+Bayside is in the top three in Standards of Learning scores within the school district.